-The Elements of the Closet-The Best Homeschooling Tool
+The Elements of The Spark Station-The Best Homeschooling Tool

 by Mary Ann on April 30, 2010

-If possible the Closet should be locked or secured away from children when the family is not having their structured family learning time or when the family is not interacting together.
+If possible Spark Station should be locked or secured away from children when the family is not having their structured family learning time or when the family is not interacting together.
 It should be wide open during those times and locked when no one is supervising.
-Having times when the Closet is not available builds value and interest in the Closets contents.
+Having times when The Spark Station is not available builds value and interest in The Spark Station contents.

-The Closet is a tool used to help parents inspire their children, at all ages, to love learning.
-This applies equally to those whohomeschool and those who utilize the public or private school system.
-A well organized, well used, and well understood closet can benefit any child in any family regardless of the educational goals of the family.
+The Spark Station is a tool used to help parents inspire their children, at all ages, to love learning.
+This applies equally to those who homeschool and those who utilize the public or private school system.
+A well organized, well used, and well understood Spark Station can benefit any child in any family regardless of the educational goals of the family.

-The closet is really a vital tool or ingredient of success in the Core and Love of Learning phases.
+The Spark Station is really a vital tool or ingredient of success in the Core and Love of Learning phases.

-In future blogs I will address what to do when you do not have an actual closet available, what to put in the closet, and how to manage it.
-I will help you understand the concept of “the Closet” and how it can be used to help parents inspire their children.
+In future blogs I will address what to do when you do not have an actual closet available, what to put in The Spark Station, and how to manage it.
+I will help you understand the concept of “Spark Station” and how it can be used to help parents inspire their children.

 Possibly Related Posts: